-In the end, adjectives determine the tone of your text and help breathe life into otherwise dull descriptions.
-Which means they come particularly handy when writing a resume.
-After all, you're trying to make a good impression on your potential employer.
-And these are the words that will significantly impact that impression.
+Well, adjectives determine the tone of your resume and help breathe life into otherwise dull descriptions.
+Which means they come in particularly handy when writing a resume.

 (And if you're asking how we've come up with these words, it's easy.
-We went through our database of real resume examples by people who got hired at the world's top companies.
-Check it out!)
+We went through our database of real resume examples by people who got hired at the world's top companies.)

 Without further ado, here's the list of 200 powerful resume adjectives:

 200 most powerful adjectives to use on a resume

 Now that you've seen the complete list of resume adjectives, you may wonder how to actually add them to your resume.

 Incorporating adjectives into a resume is nothing complicated.
 Essentially, you can sprinkle them all throughout the CV.
 Though remember, it's not about cramming them into every sentence.

 Rather, you should strategically place them in these sections that are particularly suited for it:

 Resume summary.
 This is the only part of your resume where you can write a coherent piece of text that gives an in-depth view of who you are as a professional.
 By using powerful adjectives can turn your resume summary from generic to compelling, encouraging the hiring manager to read on.
 Here's an example: